Django Interview Questions

 815. How are form validation errors surfaced when calling form.is_valid() in a view?

-You would use a custom manager when certain filtering or business rules are frequently applied, such as retrieving only active users, published articles, or soft-deleted records.
-This improves code readability, avoids repetition, and keeps query logic centralized.
+Use a custom manager when certain filtering or business rules are frequently applied, such as retrieving only active users, published articles, or soft-deleted records.
+Custom managers improve code readability, avoid repetition, and keep query logic centralized in one place.

-17. If a Django view returns a 404 error even though the URL exists, what might be wrong (e.g., URL pattern or parameters)?
+17. If a Django view returns a 404 error even though the URL exists, what might be wrong?

 18. How can you avoid N+1 query problems in Django REST Framework serializers?